 The board features a soft deck and slick bottom to provide both speed when riding and protection if you crash out.

 The Ignite Vision is a top-end, durable and well-built twin stinger soft board that is available for an affordable, reasonable price.
-Available as a 9ft board here.
+Also available as a 9ft board.

 Available in a range of sizes, the Blitz soft board is a great option if you’re looking for a board to get the family into surfing.